 Domestic violence, outside of the obvious signs of physical abuse such as pushing, grabbing, and hitting can be subtle, and both genders are at risk.

-When your childhood is filled with emotional ups and downs; it’s easy as an adult to equate this type of behavior with love.
-As a child you can’t leave your parent so you either try to “fix” them, or you make excuses for them and take the blame.
+When your childhood is filled with emotional ups and downs, it's easy as an adult to equate this type of behavior with love.
+As a child you can't leave your parent so you either try to “fix” them, or you make excuses for them and take the blame.
 This is fertile ground for adult patterns that often lead to unhealthy relationships.

 If you, like so many, had this type of childhood, here are the signs to watch for in your intimate relationships:

 - Being extra attentive to another person's needs vs. your own healthy boundaries.

 Over time, if you're in an abusive relationship (or grew up in an abusive household), you learn to walk on egg shells so you don't upset your partner.
 Chances are you did this with a parent and unconsciously do this with friends and co-workers.